-Receivables from and Payables to customers include amounts due on cash and margin transactions.
+Receivables from and Payables to customers include amounts due on cash and margin transactions, and amounts related to unsettled securities trading activity.
 Securities owned by customers, including those that collateralize margin or other similar transactions and are held for clients in an agency or fiduciary capacity by the Company, are not considered assets of the Company and are not included in the Consolidated Statement of Financial Condition.
+Amounts related to regular-way unsettled trades are presented on a net basis.

-Share-Based Compensation
+Share-based compensation